-If you’re a die-hard fantasy geek, then you’ll know that more often than not, leagues are won by the sleeper picks and late draft selections that pan out.
+If you’re a die-hard Fantasy Baseball geek, then you’ll know that more often than not, leagues are won by the sleeper picks and late draft selections that pan out.

 In particular, those mid-to-late round picks often feature potential comeback of the year candidates.
-Here’s a top ten list of predictions for fantasy players that either struggled last year or dealt with injuries – and could easily have a bounceback year in a big way.
+Here’s a top ten list of predictions for players that either struggled last year or dealt with injuries – and could easily have a bounce-back year in a big way.

 Fantasy Baseball: Top Ten Comeback of the Year Candidates

 Wigginton (11 HR, 41 RBI, .273 AVG in 2009) is the darkhorse on this list, especially considering that he’s not a starter entering the season.